Rharuow/-meu-acai/frontend/admin/README.md

   > **Tip:** This is the initial page for the ice creams market place Admin plataform

-  - [ ] Verify if has 'user' in cookie
+  - [ ] Verify if has 'session' in cookie
-  - [ ] If not found 'user' in cookie, show the sign in page
+  - [ ] If not found 'session' in cookie, show the sign in page
-  - [ ] If has 'user' in cookie, show the dashboard page
+  - [ ] If has 'session' in cookie, show the dashboard page

 - [ ] Sign in page
   > **Tip:** This page contain form to sign in and save the session in cookies
   - [x] Add React Hook Form
   - [x] Add logo image to the card form
-  - [ ] Create handle function to submit the form
+  - [x] Create handle function to submit the form
-  - [ ] Submit the form to the router (/api/v1/signin) of the API server
+  - [x] Submit the form to the router (/api/v1/signin) of the API server
-  - [ ] Save in cookie 'user' the session.
+  - [x] Save in cookie 'session' the session.